xmos/lib_src/examples/AN00231_ASRC_SPDIF_TO_DAC/README.rst

 This application note demonstrates the use of the XMOS Sample Rate Conversion library in system that receives samples from an S/PDIF and outputs them to a DAC over I2S.
 The I2S subsystem uses a fixed frequency local master clock oscillator and the S/PDIF clock is encoded within the received stream.
 This means that, even if operating at the same nominal sample rate, the clocks will not be synchronized and consequently ASRC is required to properly stream audio between these two audio interfaces.

 The sample rates supported for this demonstration are 44.1, 48, 88.2 and 96KHz.
-This restriction is applied by the SPDIF receiver which is only rated up to 96KHz for optical sources,and the ASRC library which can only handle 176.4/192KHz on one side currently.
+This restriction is applied by the SPDIF receiver which is only rated up to 96KHz for optical sources and the ASRC library which can currently only handle rates of 176.4/192KHz on one side.

-Using the XMOS I2S and S/PDIF libraries this application note demonstrates use of the ASRC library, along with additional software to handle the serial to block sample and precise rate monitoring with servo, to perform high quality audio stereo sample rate conversion.
+Using the XMOS I2S and S/PDIF libraries this application note demonstrates practical usage of the ASRC library.
+This includes additional software functions to handle the serial to block conversion of the samples and a precise rate monitoring servo task required to calculate the fractional frequency ratio passed in the call to the ASRC processing function.

 Required tools and libraries ............................